Info for

 Program Overview

-The General Arts and Science Trent University Transfer pathway is specifically designed for individuals interested in pursuing advanced standing into the second year of Trent University’s Bachelor of Arts (Honours) or Bachelor of Science (Honours) programs.
-This two-semester program provides opportunities to refine essential academic skills and develop the foundational knowledge needed to ensure success in subsequent post-secondary studies.
-Additionally, it is intended for individuals who wish to strengthen their critical thinking and communication skills as well as increase their social science knowledge.
-Finally, this program allows students to familiarize themselves with post-secondary life, workload, expectations, and surroundings.
+With a focus on social science, critical thinking and communication skills, this program is designed for individuals interested in pursuing advanced standing into the second year of Trent University’s Bachelor of Arts (Honours) or Bachelor of Science (Honours) programs.
+Over two semesters, students will have opportunities to refine essential academic skills and develop the foundational knowledge needed to ensure success in subsequent post-secondary studies.
+Students will also familiarize themselves with post-secondary life, workload, expectations and surroundings.

 Admission Requirements